clbarnes/catmaid_publish/README.md

 To improve container size and flexibility, the `./data/` directory is not included.
 To improve flexibility and security, the `./credentials/` directory is not included.

+Depending on where this directory is stored, it may be [accessible to the container by default](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html#system-defined-bind-paths).
-You can [bind mount](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html) these directories inside the container at runtime:
+Otherwise, you can manually [bind mount](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html) these directories inside the container at runtime:

 ```sh
 # Find the data path your environment is using, defaulting to the local ./data